makecolour/Knowledge-Revising-System/README.md

 This project is using an MIT License and is fully open source.

 You can do everything the MIT License allow you to do: update, edit, add, changes based on your need.
-YOu can also contribute and create update for the project if you want.
+You can also contribute and create update for the project if you want.

 If you are trying to commericalize it, you need to credit the original project.